darshanpandhi/SimpliPass/README.md

 - Build and Run
 - Open `https://localhost:5001/` in your browser to view.

-## Testing

-### Web

-From the root directory, run command:

-- `npm test`
-- Press `a` to run all tests

-For detailed output:

-- `npm test -- --verbose`
-- Press `a` to run all tests

-### API

-- Open Visual Studio 2019
-- Select Open Project
-- Navigate to `SimpliPassApi` folder inside the project directory
-- Open `SimpliPassApi.sln` file
-- Select `SimpliPassApiTests` from the top
-- Then select `SimpliPassApiTests - Unit Tests` from the top
-- Build and Run
-- Look at Test Results output at the bottom

 ## Extras

 Static Code Analysis, code formatting and cleaning: